 After running the simulation usr_power_direction.fsp , please run the script usr_power_direction_test.lsf .
-This analysis can take about a minute because there are a large number of far field projections involved and we record data at several different wavelengths - a new farfield projection is required for each wavelength (It is also possible to perform the analysis using the multithreaded far field and grating projection, available since 2016b-R4).
+This analysis can take about a minute because there are a large number of far field projections involved and we record data at several different wavelengths - a new farfield projection is required for each wavelength.
 The script will create two figures.
 The first figure shows the reflected power measured using the power direction group, which is placed between the source and the nanoparticle.
 We see that we have successfully calculated the amount of backward propagating power ("new method"), which is close the reflected power measured in the usual way ("standard method"), although there is a small numerical error.
 The second figure compares the total transmission through the monitor measured in 3 ways:

 - by using T_total, calculated from the transmission function